stumpapp/stump/README.md

 #### Where to start?

-If you aren't sure where to start, I recommend taking a look at [open issues](https://github.com/stumpapp/stump/issues) and the [task board](https://github.com/users/aaronleopold/projects/2).
-This is where I track the broader development items for Stump.
-It is mostly for my own personal organization, but should still hopefully give you an idea of what needs to be done.
+If you aren't sure where to start, I recommend taking a look at [open issues](https://github.com/stumpapp/stump/issues).
 You can also check out the [milestones](https://github.com/stumpapp/stump/milestones) page for a more curated list of issues that need to be addressed.
 I typically organize issues into milestones based on the non-patch version they will be released in.

 Some other good places to start:

 - Translation, so Stump is accessible to non-English speakers.
-  - An automated translation system would be immensely helpful!
-If you're knowledgeable in this area, please reach out!
+  - Stump uses Crowdin for translations.
+You can find the project [here](https://crowdin.com/project/stump).
 - Writing comprehensive tests.
 - Designing UI elements/sections or improving the existing UI/UX.
 - Docker build optimizations, caching, etc.